sanketsans/sanketsans.github.io/_projects/self_attention.md

   <li> Priority has no influence </li>
 </ul>

-We can make this more intelligence by adding some learnable parameters to better understand larger sentences and their context.
+We can make this more intelligent by adding some learnable parameters to better understand larger sentences and their context.
 Therefore, we add weights to the pipeline - which I will discuss in the next post.